Velko/8-bit-CPU/README.md

 ----------------------------

-It started with hooking up an Arduino (on its own at first, then expanded output with 595 shift registers, expanding even more with 139 demultiplexers and finally added 165 for expanded input) and writing some sketches to verify if modules work as expected.
+It started with hooking up an Arduino (on its own at first, then expanded output with 595 shift registers, expanded even more with 139 demultiplexers and finally added 165 for expanded input) and writing some sketches to verify if modules work as expected.
 Soon I realized that the environment is a bit limited and while it can prove that everything works, it is not very helpful for diagnostics.